Juubes/sandwich-factory/README.md

 # Introduction

-This is a website for ordering sandwiches.
+This is a website and a service for ordering sandwiches.
 Everything has been dockerized to make the system platform independent.

 ## Running